IrvinG-13/Memory-Card-/README.md

 #Pokemon Memory Game

-memory card game using React the objective is click without repeat
+Card game the objective is to click all the cards without repeating any.

 Play 🚀 : https://memory-card-one-taupe.vercel.app <br/>
 Preview 📸